 SIM results image rate should be better than 10 fps (this implies if 9 images have to be taken, that the camera has to run faster than 100 fps)

-Resolution of the camera should be equal or better than 2k x 2k pixel
+Resolution of the camera should be equal or better than 2k x 2k pixel leading to ~3kx3k SIM images

 Image sensor diagonal should be larger than 18 mm

-As a start the system should have one wavelength, but the possibilities to add 1 or 2 wavelengths will be investigated
+As a start the system should have one wavelength, but the possibilities to add 1 or 2 wavelengths will be investigated with the help of a modular design

 The system should be operative with minimum adjustment requirements

 The focus of the whole system is not to achieve the maximum possible resolution improvement, but a fair priced reliable fluorescence microscope sub-system, which improves the focal plane image quality and can compete either with “spinning disk confocal” systems in terms of z-resolution and speed, as well as with software solutions with mystic image processing like “Thunder”.
+It is furthermore capable of ROI-based illumination (possibly suitable for FRAP experiments).

 Technical Challenge